lockyboss1/file-upload-app-backend/README.md

 4. **Running Unit Tests:**
     ```sh
-    1. Open a terminal in the solution root or the Tests project folder.Open a terminal in the solution root or the Tests project folder.
+    1. Open a terminal in the solution root or the Tests project folder
     2. Run the following command: dotnet test